Category

 • Are there any plumbing issues that could lead to building damage or accident hazards?

-• Do all of the doors, windows, gates, and other points of entry close and lock properly?
+• Do all doors, windows, gates, and other points of entry close and lock properly?

 • Are areas with critical assets physically partitioned from spaces with general access?